-The Asphalt Task Group of the Rock Products Committee (joint venture by Caltrans and Industry) is working on a project exploring the opportunity to require the incorporation of small amounts of crumb rubber in asphalt binder to be used in all highway asphalt paving materials.
-The scheduled completion date for this project is June 30, 2018, at which time Caltrans will modify any guidance documents including the Revised Standard Specifications.
+The Asphalt Task Group of the Pavement and Materials Partnering Committee is working on a project exploring the opportunity to require the incorporation of small amounts of crumb rubber in asphalt binder to be used in all highway asphalt paving materials.
+The scheduled completion date for this project was June 30, 2018.
+However, due to the need to gather additional data and perform additional testing this will now expected to be delayed by a year.